What Is FUTA Tax? Everything Business Owners Should Know

 Who is subject to the tax?

 In general, most businesses other than those exempted like nonprofits and religious organizations must pay FUTA taxes.
 Specifically, employers are responsible if they paid wages of $1,500 or more or had at least one employee for some part of a day in 20 or more different weeks in the calendar year.
+It’s important to note that you don’t pay FUTA tax on independent contractors since they’re not considered employees.

 Moreover, there are specific tests to determine if you owe FUTA taxes for household employees or farmworkers.
 For example, there’s a partial exemption if you paid cash wages of less than $20,000 for agricultural labor during any calendar quarter of the current or preceding year or didn’t employ at least 10 workers for some portion of a day in each of the 20 different weeks during the current or preceding calendar year.